 People with Gt 1 HCV who did not respond to treatment with a protease inhibitor plus peginterferon-alfa plus ribavirin

-The preferred regimen for people with Gt 1 HCV who did not respond to treatment with a protease inhibitor plus pegIFN plus ribavirin is the combination of sofosbuvir plus an NS5A inhibitor (sofosbuvir plus velpatasvir, sofosbuvir plus ledipasvir or sofosbuvir plus daclatasvir (Table 3).
+The preferred regimen for people with Gt 1 HCV who did not respond to treatment with a protease inhibitor plus pegIFN plus ribavirin is the combination of sofosbuvir plus an NS5A inhibitor (sofosbuvir plus velpatasvir, sofosbuvir plus ledipasvir or sofosbuvir plus daclatasvir) (Table 3).
 The combination of elbasvir plus grazoprevir is also effective in this population.
 Response rates are similar to those observed in treatment-naive individuals.
 The population in whom previous treatment has failed is now a very small group of people.

 Non-responders to interferon-free therapy

 For people in whom treatment with IFN-free therapy fails, current PBS restrictions do not prohibit patients receiving retreatment with a different IFN-free regimen.
 However, the evidence to support the use of regimens currently available under the PBS for salvage treatment of HCV is limited, and it is recommended that all individuals in whom first-line DAA therapy fails be referred to a specialist centre where HCV resistance testing is available and there is greater access to evolving salvage treatment strategies via clinical trials.